prithbi777/Technocentric/README.md

 # Technocentric
 # BEYONCE'S BOUTIQUE <br>
-This is a ecommerce page we are building.
+This is a E-commerce page we are building.